Inside

 Audience Chamber: This 16th century pavilion, with its beautiful facade, was where the Sultan received his viziers, important officials and foreign ambassadors to discuss state affairs.
 It's interesting to note that inside there are faucets, which were all opened to prevent anyone from eavesdropping.

-Library of Sultan Ahmet III: This magnificent building from the Ottoman Tulip Age impresses with its opulent interior.
-Be amazed by the skilful tiles and doors, which are adorned with inlays made of mother-of-pearl and ivory.
+Sultan Ahmet III Library: This magnificent building from the Ottoman Tulip Era impresses with its opulent interior.
+Marvel at the artistic tiles and doors adorned with inlays of mother-of-pearl and ivory.

 Dormitory of the Expeditionary Force: This 18th century building is home to two chambers that display the palace's rich collection of Sultan's clothing today.
 You can see imperial robes, uniforms and caftans woven with silver and gold threads.